Skyppex/arcana/design/Traits.md

 }
 ```

-This works because the `i32` type already implements the `Add` trait, so we can use it to implement the trait for our own type.
+This works because the `int` type already implements the `Add` trait, so we can use it to implement the trait for our own type.

 ## Default Implementations